Introduction to Oracle Data Warehousing

-- The operational data are supposed to treated and cleaned before being pushed into data warehousing.
+- The operational data are supposed to be treated and cleaned before being pushed into data warehousing.

-- Staging area takes care of this process, which is again can be run programmatically.
+- The staging area takes care of this process, which is again can be run programmatically.

 - The staging area is responsible for consolidating and processing unstructured data from various data sources.

-- Significance of staging area can be realized when handling enterprise-level warehousing, where data ought to be coming from collectively in an unstructured format, processed and consolidated before being fed into the warehouse.
+- The significance of the staging area can be realized when handling enterprise-level warehousing.
+Data should be coming from collectively in an unstructured format, processed, and consolidated before being fed into the warehouse.

-- Apart from handling data sources, an enterprise firm often would require to customize the architecture scope to various groups.
+- Apart from handling data sources, an enterprise firm often would be required to customize the architecture scope to various groups.

-- Data marts serve such purpose, where the system depending upon different departments like marketing, inventory is separated purposedly for destined usage.
-Data marts define the accessibility scope of users and user groups and manage preventive ways in.
+- Data marts serve such a purpose, where the system depending upon different departments like marketing, inventory is separated purposedly for destined usage.
+Data marts define the accessibility scope of users and user groups and manage preventive ways.

 - For example, the Reporting team would access the Sales data and process dashboard for business, whereas Sales uses data from the analytics team to drive business decisions.
 Such consolidation and scope definition are declared in data marts.

-- Moreover, data marts can be usually co-located with the Oracle data warehouse system or sometimes can be built as separate system aiding scalability.
+- Moreover, data marts can be usually co-located with the Oracle data warehouse system or sometimes can be built as separate systems aiding scalability.

-- Primarily aims in improvising decision making in business.
+- It primarily aims at improvising decision-making in business.